tesla809/erc-20-tutorial/README.md

 The multiline comments with symbols like `@dev` are part of Solidity's [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) format.
 NatSpec is used to produce documentation from the source code.
 JavaScript Developers may recognize its similarity to [JSDoc](https://jsdoc.app/about-getting-started.html).
 Using NatSpec to document your code is [considered a security best practice](https://ethereum.org/en/developers/tutorials/smart-contract-security-guidelines/#documentation-and-specifications).

-Natspec is useful for developers, 3rd party tooling, and end-users.
+NatSpec is useful for developers, 3rd party tooling, and end-users.
 For developers, it helps them and the future you understand your code.
 Custom annotations used by 3rd party tools can be added.
 NatSpec messages may even be shown to the end-user at the time that they will interact with the contract, like signing a transaction.

 There are other symbols like: